Trump, under pressure to honor McCain, orders flags to half-staff - Journal du Cameroun

 McCain, who served as a senator from Arizona for more than 30 years, clashed repeatedly with Trump even though they were both Republicans, and the president initially paid scant tribute to the senator after his death.

-The Washington Post reported that White House Press Secretary Sarah Sanders, Chief of Staff Kelly and other senior staff had urged a statement be released referring to McCain as a “hero” — but Trump opted to tweet instead.
+The Washington Post reported that White House spokeswoman Sarah Sanders, Chief of Staff Kelly and other senior staff had urged a statement be released referring to McCain as a “hero” — but Trump opted for a terse, impersonal tweet instead.

-“My deepest sympathies and respect go out to the family of Senator John McCain,” Trump tweeted.
-“Our hearts and prayers are with you!”

-That had been the extent of Trump’s remarks on McCain’s passing until the White House statement on Monday.
+During the 2016 campaign, Trump mocked McCain’s war service.
+In the years since, McCain was Trump’s loudest Republican critic, especially as the president disrupted America’s long-time alliances.

 McCain’s remains will lie in state at Arizona’s capitol on Wednesday, before a public viewing Friday in the rotunda of the US Capitol — an honor reserved for the likes of John F. Kennedy, Ronald Reagan and civil rights champion Rosa Parks.